k98kurz/packify/dox.md

 ### `unpack(data: bytes, inject: dict = {}) -> SerializableType:`

 Deserializes an instance of a Packable implementation or built-in type, recursively calling itself as necessary.
+Raises UsageError if a required dependency class is not found in globals or inject (i.e. when unpacking a Packable implementation).

+### `version() -> str:`

 ## Values